 Antiphospholipid syndrome is a disorder characterized by an increased tendency to form abnormal blood clots (thromboses) that can block blood vessels.
 This clotting tendency is known as thrombophilia.
-In antiphospholipid syndrome, the thromboses can develop in nearly any blood vessel in the body, but most frequently occur in the vessels of the lower limbs.
+In antiphospholipid syndrome, the thromboses can develop in nearly any blood vessel in the body.
 If a blood clot forms in the vessels in the brain, blood flow is impaired and can lead to stroke.
 Antiphospholipid syndrome is an autoimmune disorder.
 Autoimmune disorders occur when the immune system attacks the body's own tissues and organs.

 Women with antiphospholipid syndrome are at increased risk of complications during pregnancy.
 These complications include pregnancy-induced high blood pressure (preeclampsia), an underdeveloped placenta (placental insufficiency), early delivery, or pregnancy loss (miscarriage).
 In addition, women with antiphospholipid syndrome are at greater risk of having a thrombosis during pregnancy than at other times during their lives.
 At birth, infants of mothers with antiphospholipid syndrome may be small and underweight.